Tony Nwoye

-Tony Okechukwu Nwoye (born 13 September 1974) is a Nigerian politician, a former member of the Nigerian House of Representatives representing the people of Anambra East/West constituency of Anambra state.
-A former Governorship candidate of the People's Democratic Party, PDP, in the 2013 Anambra State gubernatorial election and was also a gubernatorial candidate of the APC in the 2017 Anambra State gubernatorial election.
-He is currently a member of the Labour Party.
+Dr. Tony Okechukwu Nwoye (born 13 September 1974) is a Nigerian politician, serving as the Senator of Anambra North Senatorial District.
+He was a former member of the Nigerian House of Representatives representing the people of Anambra East/West constituency of Anambra state.
+He was a gubernatorial candidate of the People's Democratic Party, PDP, in the 2013 Anambra State governorship election and was also a gubernatorial candidate of the APC in the 2017 Anambra State governorship election.
+He is currently a member of the Labour Party and is a Senator under the Party in the 10th Nigerian Senate.

 Background

 Nwoye was born to the family of chief and Mrs. Lawrence Nwoye of Offianta Nsugbe on 13 September 1974.
 He went to Metropolitan Secondary School, Onitsha for his secondary education from where he proceeded to study medicine in the University of Nigeria college of medicine and later furthered his knowledge of medicine at the Ebonyi state University and sworn in as a medical doctor.

 Political career

-Nwoye started his political career as medical student where he functioned in different capacity as a leader.
-He was noted to having fought for student unionism. later became the first medical student to become the speaker of the student union house of representative in the university of Nigeria.
+Nwoye started his political career as a medical student where he functioned in different capacities as a leader.
+He was noted to have fought for student unionism.
+He later became the first medical student to become the speaker of the student union House of Representatives at the University of Nigeria.